 If your energy audit or energy monitor reports back a significant energy drain from any of your appliances, it may be time for an upgrade.
 As you survey your options like GE and Whirpool, keep in mind that Energy Star appliances consume an average of 20% less energy than traditional models.

 Regardless whether you choose to upgrade to new energy efficient appliances, you can still save money on your electric bill simply by practicing proper appliance maintenance.
 Your appliances work hard and, over time, will become less efficient as they become blocked by dust, lint, ice, and pet hair.
 Regularly cleaning your refrigerator inside and out will help it stay cooler, consume less energy, and help it last longer.
 Similarly, removing lint from your dryer vents will not only reduce the energy cost of your clothes dryer, but also keep your family safer by avoiding the potential for fires.

 The More You Know, The Easier it is to Reduce Energy Costs at Home

 It's surprisingly easy to save money on your electric bill with a little awareness and forethought.

 Lowering your energy bill doesn't have to mean sitting in a cold house or being a stickler about turning lights off.
 In fact, it's possible to live an even more luxurious lifestyle with upgraded Energy Star appliances, automatic high voltage baseboard heating systems, and smart home assistants to manage your entire house for you.

 Today we discussed just 5 ways to save energy at home, but there are so many more things you can do.
+Bigger initiatives like installing solar panels will help you save so much more in the long run, too!
 Can you think of any?
 Share your ideas and experiences in the comments section below!